42antoine/vagrant-CSS-server/README.md

 	$> cd vagrant-CSS-server
 	$> vagrant up

+## Services

 	Your server is now running on.

+### MySQL

+	- username : root
+	- password : vagrant

+### Apache2, PHP

+	On the vagrant vm, a web server is installed.
+You can access it via 127.0.0.1:8088 The "Rokket" game server manager is installed as default website.
+You have to configure it to use it (Note : automated installation is in progress).
+	You can also use phpmyadmin at this address 127.0.0.1:8088/phpmyadmin

+### CS:S game server

+	Use the ./cssserver script to start / update / stop your server.

 	To connect to your game server, use 127.0.0.1:27915 as server IP.

-### In game

-rcon_password vagrant
+	- rcon password : rconpassword

+## VM file sharing

+	On project root directory, you can see "www" and "csgo" directories.
+These folders are shared from VM, use it to share game server configuration or website with the VM.

 [![Bitdeli Badge](https://d2weczhvl823v0.cloudfront.net/42antoine/vagrant-css-server/trend.png)](https://bitdeli.com/free "Bitdeli Badge")